 The ship moors at Passau and coaches leave for Munich city centre and the airport between 8.30 and 9.30am.
 See Practicalities for the options available for return travel to London.
 Selecting Option 2 allows for four hours of independent sightseeing in Munich.

 Regular presenter for BBC Radio 3’s Discovering Music and frequent broadcaster for BBC Radio 4 and World Service.
 He has also been a critic and journalist for the The Independent, The Guardian and Gramophone and lectured at Exeter University.
 His books include Bruckner Remembered and Wagner.

 Professor Sir Richard J. Evans

-Regius Professor of History and President of Wolfson College at the University of Cambridge.
-He is author of numerous books on Central European history including The Coming of the Third Reich, The Third Reich in Power and The Third Reich at War, and is currently working on The Pursuit of Power: Europe 1815–1914, a volume in the Penguin History of Europe.
-His latest book is Altered Pasts: Counterfactuals in History (Little, Brown, 2014).
+Regius Professor Emeritus of History and President of Wolfson College at the University of Cambridge, and Provost of Gresham College, London.
+He is the author of numerous books on Central European history, including The Coming of the Third Reich, The Third Reich in Power and The Third Reich at War.
+His most recent book is The Pursuit of Power: Europe 1815-1914, a volume in the Penguin History of Europe, recently issued in paperback.

 All prices are per person

 Haydn deck (lowest): £3,080, or £3,700* for single occupancy

 Strauss deck (middle): £3,710, or £4,450* for single occupancy

 Mozart deck (top): £4,120, or £4,950* for single occupancy